Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 She said she wants to be a teacher, but she had twice failed both the math and English segments.

-All my life I've been good at math.
+All my life, I've been good at math.

-I applied to many colleges.
+In the year 2005, I applied to many colleges.

-Um that guy says it's tough boosting students over obstacles.
+Anyway, the bottom line is here that guy says it's tough boosting students over obstacles, economic, societal, cultural, psychological.

-Uh, and and now there's another hurdle.
+And now there's another hurdle.

 Some kids smug certainty that authorities would again lack the nerve to hold them accountable.